JeffersonLab/clas12alignment/dc/README.md

       where:
       * The base yaml file will be dcalign.yaml.
       * The variation will be the one containing the chosen *nominal* geometry as discussed above.
       * The generated yaml files will be in the folder specified when running the command.
+The folder will contain the 15 yaml files correspnding to the translations and rotations described above, the yaml file ```r0.yaml```, corresponding to the nominal geometry, and rga_fall2018.yaml, corresponding to the original alignment results by T. Haywards.
       In the yaml files, the desired rotation or translation defines the value of the variable ```alignmentShift```, which has to be set for each of the DC reconstruction services.
 For example, the configuration
         ```
         dcGeometryVariation: "default"
         alignmentShifts: "r1_cz:0.2"